New Zealand Idol season 3: Theatre Week

 Following the final round, all remaining 27 were called on stage, to be told which nine were going home.
 After most of the contestants were either eliminated or told they were through, the remaining five – Toni, Lenken, Birgette, Ben and Emilie, were lastly given one more chance to sing for the 4 places left in the Top 18.
-The last and final contestant to be eliminated was Birgette, aged 21 from Te Atatū.
+The last contestant to be eliminated was Birgette, aged 21 from the Te Atatū area of West Auckland.